intel/ai-containers/CONTRIBUTING.md

 # Contributing

 Thank you for considering contributing to Intel® AI Containers!
 We welcome your help to make this project better.
+Contributing to an open source project can be a daunting task, but the Intel AI Containers team is here to help you through the process.
+If at any point in this process you feel out of your depth or confused by our processes, please don't hesitate to reach out to a maintainer or file an [issue](https://github.com/intel/ai-containers/issues).

 ## Getting Started